 WESH-Channel 2 wasn’t always proud as a peacock.
-In fact, when the station went on the air in the June 1956, NBC shows weren’t even an option.
+In fact, when the station went on the air at 5 p.m. on June 11, 1956, NBC shows weren’t even an option.
 Daytona Beach-based Channel 2 started with a small tower, low power and a signal that barely reached outside of Volusia County.

 Fortunately, the station was able to survive its first year as an independent, move its transmitter to a taller tower and increase its signal strength — all actions that led to gaining affiliation with NBC on Oct.
 27, 1957.
+A connection to the network’s coaxial cable allowed live NBC shows such as “Today” to appear on WESH on Dec.
+30, 1957.
 And the rest is history, as they say.

 But … interesting how events might have been different.
 In the 1955 issue of the Broadcasting Yearbook, an ad was placed announcing the upcoming debut of “WMFJ-Channel 2” — the planned sister station of Daytona Beach ABC radio affiliate WMFJ-AM.
 If not for a last-minute change in ownership, there might not have been a WESH-TV, and Orlando’s ABC affiliate might be on a different channel.